How Petitions Work

 Instructions for Filing Petitions

-You must separate signature pages by county (if more than one county is involved).
-This is crucial, since the county board of elections for the affected county or counties will have to verify the signatures.
-A county is only able to verify signatures of voters within that county.
+- You must separate signature pages by county (if more than one county is involved).
+This is crucial since the county board of elections for the affected county or counties will have to verify the signatures.
+A county is only able to verify the signatures of voters within that county.

 1 Fact Sheets address specific types of petitions: ABC; Petition in Lieu of Fee; Unaffiliated; New Party; and Write-In.